jmo1point0/Burger12/README.md

 ### Installation:
-Download or clone repository
+-Download or clone repository
-Node.js is required to run the application
+-Node.js is required to run the application
-Npm install to install the required npm packages
+-Npm install to install the required npm packages

  ### Usage:
- Application will be invoked by using the following command: node server.js local host 8080
+ -Application will be invoked by using the following command:
+ -node server.js
+ -Run local host 8080 in your browser

  ### Contributing: